Version: eXtendFiles 1.8.7 and above

 What happens to my existing files when connecting eXtendFiles to another SharePoint site?

 The shared links from the original site will remain accessible as long as the corresponding folder or files are not deleted or moved in SharePoint.
 Older links will continue to function, and new eXtendFiles uploads will add files to the new SharePoint site.
+Note that if you have shared public upload links with external parties, those links may no longer be accessible when eXtendFiles is connected to another SharePoint site from the one originally used during public upload link generation and sharing.